muggy8/improbable/have-and-havenot/dJTdszpJ.md

 "That's a promise right?"

 "I promise to fight a real fight."
-I lemented.
+I lamented.

 "Perfect! your platform is that one."
 Ethan said pointing to the only empty platform.